Drive-By Shooting in New Rochelle Comes to Light Following Attempted Murder Arrest | Talk of the Sound

 Devante Lane, 23, of the Bronx, was killed that night.
 The other person injured in the shooting is reported to be the former New Rochelle High School student who was stabbed in 2018 by Bryan Stamps, sources say.
 The police did not release the identity of the injured person.

-On June 5th, Alec McKenna shot and killed Kamal Flowers.
 Last night a man was shot twice in the chest in his apartment on Union Avenue.
 The victim is expected to survive.

 Further investigation by New Rochelle Police Detectives into the July 20th shooting resulted in the identification of the vehicle involved, as well as the identification of the suspect.